jay-tux/fpgen/README.md

    - Lazy `fold`ing of generators.
    - Lazy `sum`ming of generators.

-Planned/In progress features:
- - Ergonomic improvements:
-   - Enable streaming `<<` of generators.
-   - Simple structure which allows generator construction, manipulation and aggregation using member functions.

 Got another idea?
 Drop a feature request on the repo.

 ## Requirements